Bogibeel Rail Bridge, India

 River Brahmaputra bridge design and construction

 The Bogibeel Bridge is a welded-steel-truss-and-reinforced-concrete structure.
 It spans 125m and has strong box-type built-in sections.
 The bridge is supported on well foundations and 42 piers.
+The project obtained approval of the federal Cabinet Committee on Economic Affairs (CCEA) in September 1997 and construction began in April 2002.

 Major earthworks and strengthening of the north and south dykes were completed by June 2011.
-As of the end of 2011, 13 well foundations on the south bank and 11 well foundations on the north bank are in progress for the main bridge.
+As of mid-2017, the well foundations and girders were completed.
+The project requires about 505ha of land, which was acquired across 19 villages.

 Bogibeel rail link infrastructure

 The rail link also has a station at Chowalkhowa.
-It is being proposed to connect the Bogibeel rail line to Moranhat railway station, on the south bank.
+It is being proposed to connect the rail line to Moranhat railway station, on the south bank.

 Contractors involved in the Bogibeel rail-road bridge in Indian state of Assam